Weekly with Regular Curbside Service

 What counts as food scraps?
 What doesn't?

 Arlington's year-round curbside yard waste collection began in 2016.
 Five years later, the County expanded green cart pickup contents to include food scraps, which range from the remnants of fruits and vegetables to that of dairy and meats, bones included.
 Even greasy pizza boxes and paper napkins qualify.
 Collected along with yard trimmings placed in the green cart, either in compostable bags or even loose.
+(Food scraps drop-off available at the Trades Center.)

 The implementation of a food scraps collection program provides the platform to increase awareness for reducing food waste and promoting healthy soils.
 Other benefits include making better use of leftovers, minimizing spoilage by storing refrigerated and perishable items properly and highlighting everyone's role in reducing food waste both inside and outside the home.